mylovemyon/TryHackMe/Rooms/John The Ripper.md

 MD5でクラック成功！

-## Cracking Windows Authentication Hashes
+## Task 5 Cracking Windows Authentication Hashes
 ### Cracking Windows Hashes
 Now that we understand the basic syntax and usage of John the Ripper- lets move on to cracking something a little bit more difficult, something that you may even want to attempt if you're on a real Penetration Test or Red Team engagement.
 Authentication hashes are the hashed versions of passwords that are stored by operating systems, it is sometimes possible to crack them using the brute-force methods that we're using.
 To get your hands on these hashes, you must often already be a privileged user- so we will explain some of the hashes that we plan on cracking as we attempt them.